Honoring Billy: a Support Fund for the Robinson Family

 A CT scan was ordered.
 At first, they suspected a brain bleed.
 But what they found was far worse: a tumor.
 A sizable one, lodged deep in his brain.
 Within hours, Billy was transferred by ambulance to a specialist hospital.
 The diagnosis came swiftly and brutally—high-grade glioma, aggressive and unrelenting.

-On September 3, Billy underwent a marathon ten-hour brain surgery.
+On September 3, 2024 Billy underwent a marathon ten-hour brain surgery.
 The doctors were able to remove 95% of the tumor.
 We clung to that small victory.
 But complications followed.
 The surgery left Billy's left side weakened and uncoordinated.

 And yet—he fought.

-It’s been nine months since that terrifying night in the ER.
+It’s been nearly a year since that terrifying night in the ER.
 Since then, Billy has fought with a quiet, relentless strength that humbles all of us—relearning how to walk, how to hold a cup, how to brush his teeth.
 He has made incredible progress.
 His six weeks of chemotherapy and radiation came and went with minimal side effects.
 He no longer needed a wheelchair or cane.
 And in December, Billy, Melissa, and their two kids, Becca (16) and Lucas (13), returned to Vermont, fulfilling Billy’s wish to have both sets of grandparents together for Christmas, surrounded by the beauty and quiet of the mountains.

 Billy and Melissa gradually fell into a new rhythm, a fragile sense of normalcy that almost felt like hope.
 With each stable scan, they dared to believe the worst was behind them.
 Billy even returned to work on a limited basis.
-But in March, that fragile peace shattered.
+But in March 2025, that fragile peace shattered.
 A routine bi-monthly scan revealed the tumor had grown, pulling them abruptly back into the harsh reality they had tried so hard to outrun.

 Billy was sent to Pittsburgh for another brain surgery in early April.
 Once again, he braved the operating room, facing the risks and uncertainties with his quiet determination.